SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-site-pages-configuration.md

 -----|----
 Bool | false

-If you've extended your wiki page library with additional columns to collect page metadata and you want to copy this metadata to the created modern client side page then set this option to true
+If you've extended your wiki page library with additional columns to collect page metadata and you want to copy this metadata to the created modern page then set this option to true

 ```Csharp
 PageTransformationInformation pti = new PageTransformationInformation(page)